 Written byConnie Yang

-Summary: This tutorial tells how to remove or hide Macintosh HD on the macOS Catalina /Big Sur desktop.
+Summary: This tutorial tells how to remove or hide Macintosh HD from the desktop on macOS Ventura/Monterey/Big Sur/Catalina.
 Reasons why two Macintosh HD icons show on the desktop and what to do. - from iBoysoft

-By accident, you find a Macintosh HD disk icon showing up on your desktop and is not removable or ejectable.
+By accident, you find a Macintosh HD disk icon showing up on your Mac desktop and it is not removable or ejectable.
 What's the matter?

-If you are curious about the reasons and looking for efficient methods to remove the Macintosh HD from your desktop, please read this post carefully.
+If you are curious about the reasons and looking for efficient methods to remove the Macintosh HD from your MacBook Air/Pro desktop, please read this post carefully.

-This post will show you what Macintosh HD on your desktop is, why Macintosh HD shows up on your desktop, and most importantly, how to remove Macintosh HD from your desktop.
+This post will show you what Macintosh HD on your desktop is, why Macintosh HD shows up on your desktop, and most importantly, how to remove Macintosh HD from your desktop on macOS Ventura/Monterey/Big Sur/Catalina.

 - 1. What is Macintosh HD on your desktop?

 - 2. Why does Macintosh HD show on the desktop?

 - 3. How to remove Macintosh HD from the desktop?

-- 5. Two Macintosh HD icons on the desktop, why & how to remove?
+- 4. Two Macintosh HD icons on the desktop, why & how to remove them?

 What is Macintosh HD on your desktop?

-By default, the Mac internal hard drive contains two volumes on computers running macOS 10.15 or later.
-The one is called Macintosh HD that used to store the operating system and software-related files.
+By default, the Mac internal hard drive contains two volumes on a computer running macOS 10.15 or later.
+The one called Macintosh HD is used to store the operating system and software-related files.
 And the other is called Macintosh HD - Data for storing user data like documents and images.

 But the two volumes show up as one integral called Macintosh HD in Finder and on the desktop.

 Why does Macintosh HD show on the desktop?

-Macintosh HD refers to the Mac internal hard drive as mentioned above.
+Macintosh HD refers to Mac's internal hard drive as mentioned above.
 Therefore, it is naturally categorized under the type of hard disk on Mac computers.

 If you have set hard drives to be visible on the desktop in Finder, the Macintosh HD icon appears on your desktop as a matter of course.

 How to remove Macintosh HD from the desktop?

-The Macintosh HD on your desktop is not deletable.
-But if you don't want it to show up there, you can reset Finder preference settings to hide Macintosh HD from your desktop.
+To be precise, the Macintosh HD on your desktop is not deletable.
+But if you don't want it showing up on your Mac desktop, you can hide Macintosh HD on your desktop by resetting the Finder preferences.